ewilderj/ewilderj/README.md

-My journey in open source started some time before GitHub existed, so you're unlikely to find too much in the contribution graphs: most of my coding stopped around ten years ago, and I contribute in other ways these days.
+My journey in open source started some time before GitHub existed, so you're unlikely to find too much in the contribution graphs: most of my open source coding stopped around ten years ago, and I contribute in other ways these days.
 The benefit of this `README` is that I can tell you about it—non-code contributions are vital for modern open source!

-In a nutshell: I created my first open source project in 1999, was lucky enough to chair the O'Reilly Open Source Convention from some years, led open source programs at Google for a while, and have been involved in a variety of CNCF open source projects.
+In a nutshell: I created my first open source project in 1999, was a Debian and GNOME contributor, was lucky enough to chair the O'Reilly Open Source Convention from some years, led open source programs at Google for a while, and have been involved in a variety of CNCF open source projects.
 You can find more of my historical contributions at the bottom of this document.